stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 ```

-This is a very simple example, but imagine we’d need to do some HTTP requests during initialization of this component or controller.
-Now we have a better place for these kind of things.
+This is a very simple example, but imagine we’d need to do some HTTP requests during initialization of this component or controller: now we have a better place for these kind of things.

  * `$onDestroy()` is called when its containing scope is destroyed.
 We can use this hook to release external resources, watches and event handlers.
 In a scenario where you have attached non-native Angular event listeners or logic, we can use this hook to clean it up when the component is destroyed.